+8. After the networking section, we need to set up Management as shown in Figure 2.6:

+Monitoring

+Boot diagnostics (i) ● On ◯ Off

+OS guest diagnostics () 🔿 On 💿 Off

+Diagnostics storage account 🛈 (new) packtnetworkingportal468 $\sim$

+Create new

+Identity

+System assigned managed identity () On Off

+Auto-shutdown

+Enable auto-shutdown 1 🔘 On 💿 Off

+Backup

-8. After the networking section, we need to set up Management as shown in Figure 2.6: Monitoring On Off Boot diagnostics (i) On Off OS guest diagnostics (i) Diagnostics storage account (i) (new) packtnetworkingportal468 Create new Identity On Off System assigned managed identity (1) Auto-shutdown On Off Enable auto-shutdown (i) Backup On Off Enable backup 1 Figure 2.6: Enabling management features 9.
-In Advanced options, we can set up post-deployment configuration steps by adding software installations, configuration scripts, custom data, and more.
-The Advanced options screen is shown in Figure 2.7: Add additional configuration, agents, scripts or applications via virtual machine extensions or cloud-init.
-Extensions Extensions provide post-deployment configuration and automation.
-Select an extension to install Extensions (i) Custom data Pass a script, configuration file, or other data into the virtual machine while it is being provisioned.
+Enable backup 🔿 On 💿 Off

+Figure 2.6: Enabling management features

+9. In Advanced options, we can set up post-deployment configuration steps by adding software installations, configuration scripts, custom data, and more.
+The Advanced options screen is shown in Figure 2.7:

+Add additional configuration, agents, scripts or applications via virtual machine extensions or cloud-init.

+Extensions

+Extensions provide post-deployment configuration and automation.

+Extensions ()

+Select an extension to install

+Custom data

+Pass a script, configuration file, or other data into the virtual machine while it is being provisioned.
 The data will be saved on the VM in a known location.
+Learn more about custom data for VMs C

+Custom data

-Learn more about custom data for VMs 2 Custom data i) Custom data on the selected image will be processed by cloud-init.
+🕦 Custom data on the selected image will be processed by cloud-init.
 Learn more about custom data and cloud init 🗗